 Through partnerships with other species' conservation organisations BCT is working to extend the reach of our conservation actions and achieve wider gains for biodiversity.

 BCT is leading the Partnership for Biodiversity in Planning to improve the consideration of biodiversity in the planning process.
-The project is being delivered in collaboration with partners that include conservation organisations representing all protected and priority species in the UK and key stakeholders in the planning process.
+The project is being delivered in collaboration with partners that include conservation organisations representing all protected and priority species in the UK as well as key planning and development stakeholders.